 Many new providers have sprung up in the last three years and the quality of a lot of these is questionable.
 We have also noticed that many of these have also disappeared as fast as they arrived.
 Not good if one of them is your training provider and they have taken your money with them.

 Check that the training provider is accredited with a proper examination body.
 You should also check that they are accredited with at least one of the industry bodies.

 Before enrolling on a course ask for their registration numbers and check with the appropriate body that they are.
-Also be aware that not all bodies people claim to be registered with are of equal value.
-For some you simply need to fill out a short form and pay your money.
+Also, be aware that not all bodies people claim to be registered with are of equal value.
+For some, you simply need to fill out a short form and pay your money.

-As mentioned earlier you will need two active candidate to work with in order to qualify.
+As mentioned earlier you will need two active candidates to work with in order to qualify.
 Check with your chosen training provider that they will supply these candidates for you and that there will be no cost to you.
 If they do not provide the candidates we would suggest you go back to step 2 and look again for a company that does.

 There are plenty of good training providers out there but equally there are plenty of bad ones.
 Take your time to make your choice and choose wisely at the end of the day it is your money so don’t waste it.